 Enneagram Type 6: The Loyalist

-The Loyalist, often wary and diligent, approaches a first date with caution and care.
-They might spend a lot of time contemplating the possible outcomes, their date’s intentions, and how to stay safe.
+Often wary and diligent, the Loyalist approaches a first date with caution and care.
+They might spend much time contemplating the possible outcomes, their date’s intentions, and how to stay safe.
 Their feelings can oscillate between anticipation of a potential connection and anxiety rooted in their inherent skepticism.

-Their preparations often include a safety plan, ensuring they meet in a public place and that someone knows where they’re going.
-Their conversations might revolve around common ground topics like shared interests or mutual friends, as this can help them feel more secure.
+Their preparations often include a safety plan, ensuring they meet in a public place and someone knows where they’re going.
+Their conversations might revolve around everyday topics like shared interests or mutual friends, which can help them feel more secure.
 For the Loyalist, a first date is about cautiously exploring the potential of a new relationship while ensuring they remain safe and comfortable.

 Red Flags